olgasandra/LLMS-Project/README.md

       You may want to use a virtual environment.
-      Use your terminal for this
+      Use terminal for this
       ```
       python -m venv NISR_LLM

+      or

       python3.11 -m venv NISR_LLM (if wanting specific python version)

       NISR_LLM\Scripts\activate
       ```